jrpool/docsearch/README.md

 - Anybody can register as a user.

 - There is at least 1 “curator” (super-user).
-Any person automatically becomes a curator by including the `CURATOR_KEY` string in the administrative field of the registration form.
-This key is kept secret and is disclosed only to those who should become curators.
+Instructions for becoming a curator are in the last paragraph of this document.

 - Once a user is registered, the user can log in and, if the user accesses the site within the cookie expiration time, it will not be necessary to log in again.